 Burn-down chart: a chart showing the decrease of remaining work against time.

-Burn-up Chart: a chart showing the increase of a parameter, e.g. value, against time.
+Burn-up chart: a chart showing the increase of a parameter, like value, against time.

 Daily Scrum: a daily event, time-boxed to 15 minutes or less, to re-plan the development work during a Sprint.
-The event serves for the Development Team to share the daily progress, plan the work for the next 24 hours and update Sprint Backlog accordingly.
+The event serves plan the work for the next 24 hours based on the actual progress and update Sprint Backlog accordingly.

-Definition of Done: the set of expectations on quality that a product Increment must exhibit to make it releasable, i.e. fit for a release to the product’s users.
+Definition of Done: the set of expectations on quality that a product Increment must exhibit to make it usable and releasable, which means fit for a release to the product’s users.

-Development standards: the set of standards and practices that a Development Team identifies as needed to create releasable Increments of product no later than by the end of a Sprint.
+Development standards: the set of standards and practices that are identified as needed to create releasable Increments of product no later than by the end of a Sprint.